ukk1/cybersecuritybase-CtF/README.md

     CorrectPasswrdAA
     You entered correct password

+#### A simple hashing scheme (Easy)

+This challenge involved some basic math to be calculated.
+We were required to find out the modulus for string "flagc".

+I created a quick python script to do the calculation as follows:

+	#!/usr/bin/python

+	s = "flagc".encode("hex")
+	i = int(s, 16)
+	modulus = i % 16

+	print modulus

+The final answer was 3.

+#### Super advanced encryption (Easy)

+The cipjertext in this challenge was a ROT-13 cipher where characters are subsituted.
+There is a readily available library in python that can be used to calculate ROT-13 "encryption".

+	#!/usr/bin/python

+	import codecs
+	decrypt = codecs.decode('PloreFrphevglOnfrSyntN', 'rot_13')

+	print decrypt

+Flag for the challenge was "CyberSecurityBaseFlagA"

 #### Hidden in script (Easy)

 The challenge was to find a secret backend key, which was leaking through a hidden debugging mode in JavaScript at https://cyber-bank.testmycode.io/.